 Types of deposit options available

 - Play+: This prepaid credit card acts like both a credit card and an e-wallet account, and several Pennsylvania online poker sites accept it.
 You can fund the Play+ prepaid card using a Visa, Mastercard, or Discover card, or even a checking account.

-- Prepaid Cards: Prepaid cards are a safe and convenient alternative method of depositing on PA online poker sites.
+- Prepaid Cards: Prepaid cards are a safe and convenient alternative method of depositing on Pennsylvania online poker sites.
 You can load money onto a prepaid card and then use it to deposit on a poker site.
 Several credit card companies offer prepaid credit cards, and some online poker sites have a branded-prepaid card.

 - Cash at the casino cage: Legal, regulated online poker sites in Pennsylvania are all affiliated with a PA casino.
 Most will accept cash deposits at the cashier cages inside these casinos.